More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Real scareware tries to trick you into installing malware, paying money to a fake support number, or granting remote access via TeamViewer.
 This tool does none of that — it has no payment processor, no phone number, no remote-access link and no installer.
 The fake CTA buttons are inert by design and labelled (prank).
 We built it explicitly to be educational and entertaining, never to defraud anyone.
 Use it among friends who will appreciate the joke.

-Press ESC on desktop, or swipe down from the top edge on mobile to access the URL bar and close the tab.
+Tap the always-visible Exit button in the top-right corner of the fake scan — it works on phones and tablets where there is no ESC key.
+On desktop you can also press ESC.
 Browsers always permit ESC to exit fullscreen and never let webpages override that, by Fullscreen API specification.
-You can also force-quit the browser, close the laptop, or switch apps with Alt+Tab — all of those end the prank immediately.
+You can additionally force-quit the browser, close the laptop, or switch apps with Alt+Tab — all of those end the prank immediately.

 Real antivirus scanners typically find threats progressively as they walk through the filesystem, which is what we mimic.
 If you set Total Threats to 47 and the bar is at 60 percent, the counter shows roughly 28.
 By the time the bar reaches 100 percent the counter reads 47 of 47 and the screen switches to the dramatic Critical Threats Detected alert with fake action buttons.